 When was the last time you went to the App Store to look for something new?
 Our favorite apps are already sitting on our screens.
 We don’t really need any others.

 It seems that the world of apps as we know them is experiencing a massive transformation.
 Technologies have progressed dramatically since the first app was built; and the world of apps has grown beyond a healthy size.
 Mobile app development may change sooner than we think due to evolving technologies and “app fatigue.”

 [Image source: comScore]

-According to the latest report from Statista, the number of apps that people regularly use stopped increasing three years ago.
+According to a report from Statista, the number of apps that people regularly use stopped increasing three years ago.
 As somebody famously said, there’s an app for every need, but there's no need for every app.